xpatchdev/blender-mcp/README.md

 BlenderMCP connects Blender to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Blender.
 This integration enables prompt assisted 3D modeling, scene creation, and manipulation.

+### Join the Community

+Give feedback, get inspired, and build on top of the MCP: [Discord](https://discord.gg/xcJxvuW6)

 ## Release notes (1.1.0)

 - Added support for Poly Haven assets through their API